The Data Initiative

 About the Initiative

-From across the U.S. Department of Health and Human Services (HHS), its many agencies collect a vast array of data to better understand the health of the nation.
-The Office of the CTO has been a leader in the federal government in enabling the public release of more than 1,500 data sets collected by HHS for use by researchers and entrepreneurs.
-The Open Data movement continues to be a focus of the Department and the Office of the CTO is committed to making data available for the public to to do research, develop applications, and create new products to improve health.
+Across the U.S. Department of Health and Human Services (HHS), agencies collect a vast array of data to better understand the health of the nation.
+The Office of the CTO has been a leader in the federal government in enabling the public release of more than 2000 data sets collected by HHS for use by researchers and entrepreneurs.
+The Open Data movement continues to be a focus of the Department and the Office of the CTO is committed to making data available for the public to do research, develop applications, and create new products to improve health.